GSIS Building: Usage by the Senate

 The Senate, which meets in a separate place from the House of Representatives which is in the Batasang Pambansa Complex, rents usage of the building from the GSIS.
 In 2009, Senator Miriam Defensor Santiago urged the Senate to build its own building, as they are paying 7.8 million pesos for the building and 500,000 pesos for the parking lot, every month.
 This totaled to almost 100 million pesos in a year.

 By 2017, Senator Panfilo Lacson, who is also the chairman of the Committee on Accounts, said that the Senate has paid 2.24 billion pesos to the GSIS since 1996.
-Arguing that the Senate could've paid for a new building with this amount, there had been moves to find a new building for the Senate.
+Arguing that the Senate could have paid for a new building with this amount, there had been moves to find a new building for the Senate.
 The Manila Film Center was suggested, but due to urban legends of it being haunted by the ghosts of the construction workers who died building it, the Senate decided to look for other options.
 Lacson spearheaded a successful vote approving the transfer of the Senate to a new building in Taguig.

 The Senate has its museum in the building.